-On March 31, 2026, President Trump issued Executive Order 14399, “Ensuring Citizenship Verification and Integrity in Federal Elections, purportedly mandating new rules for mail-in ballots.
+On March 31, 2026, President Trump issued Executive Order 14399, “Ensuring Citizenship Verification and Integrity in Federal Elections," purportedly mandating new rules for mail ballots.
 This is the second time the president has issued an executive order related to elections.
-Three courts blocked implementation of the first executive order, holding that the Constitution assigns authority over elections to the states and Congress, not the president.
+Three courts blocked implementation of the first executive order, affirming that the Constitution assigns authority over elections to the states and Congress, not the president.
 The second executive order on mail voting is unconstitutional for the same reason.

 This executive order contains three primary policy directives.
-First, the order directs the U.S. Postal Service (USPS) to refuse to deliver mail-in ballots to eligible voters unless they appear on a USPS-generated list of mail voters.
-It leaves the details of creating and populating that list to USPS.
+First, the order directs the U.S. Postal Service (USPS) to refuse to deliver mail ballots unless voters appear on a newly created list of mail voters and their ballot envelopes comport with specifications mandated by the order (Section 3 of the order).
 Second, it instructs the Department of Homeland Security to make a list of U.S. citizens in each state by combining data from several sources, despite none of those sources having comprehensive citizenship data and known flaws in that data.
 Third, it directs the attorney general to prosecute any individual, including election officials, who distribute federal ballots to ineligible voters.

 On April 2, 2026, the Brennan Center and co-counsel American Civil Liberties Union (ACLU), ACLU of Massachusetts, Legal Defense Fund, Asian Americans Advancing Justice | AAJC, and LatinoJustice PRLDEF filed a federal lawsuit, League of Women Voters of Massachusetts v.
 Trump, to challenge the executive order.
 The suit was filed on behalf of the League of Women Voters of Massachusetts, League of Women Voters, Association of Americans Resident Overseas, U.S. Vote Foundation, OCA – Asian Pacific American Advocates, and Delta Sigma Theta Sorority, Inc.